jdocksey/twig-playground/README.md

 ## To use:

-- Remove the `*.example` extension from the `./input/*.example` files
 - Execute `deno task start`
 - Open `./output.html`

-The HTML file will be updated as you make changes to the Twig and document templates, the template data, and the Tailwind configuration.
+The output file will be updated as you make changes to the Twig and document templates, the template data, and the Tailwind configuration.